lifethroughcode/hylia.blog/src/posts/migrating-a-vm-in-esxi-arm.md

 ![](/images/4-done-now-its-showing-in-the-datastores-tab-and-can-be-used-for-vms.jpg "As you can see my new datastore is showing (datastore2).")

-Now to move your VM across.
+## Now to move your VM across.

-Power off the VM that you want to move.
+**Power off the VM** that you want to move.
 I will be moving my PiHole VM.

 ![](/images/5-power-off-vm-before-we-will-move-it-to-the-other-datastore.jpg "Select the VM you want to move and Power Off. ")

 Right click on the VM and click **'Unregister'**.
-You will see a bar at the top of the screen advising it's now been unregistered, and the VM will disappear from the Virtual Machines page.
+You will see a banner at the top of the screen advising it's now been unregistered, and the VM will disappear from the Virtual Machines page.

 ![](/images/6-ive-now-powered-it-off-and-un-registered-the-vm-so-its-dissapeared.jpg "My PiHole VM is now unregistered. ")